Xovee/casflow/README.md

 <details>
  <summary>If you fail to initialize the GPU</summary>

  It could be your environment incorrectly loads the system-wide installation of CUDA instead of the version CUDA 11.2.
-You can follow this to use the 11.2 version temporarily:
+You can follow this to use the 11.2 version temporarily.
+First, open a new shell window.
+Then, run the following codes:

  ```shell
  unset CUDA_HOME